Create Beam Sections

 1. Create a new beam section from the browser.

-2. Set the config to Elastic.
+2. Set the source to Shape and engine to Elastic.

 The section has no default shape, hence all properties are 0.0 like a Generic section.